hockeyguy123/openevolve-star-discrepancy/README.md

 *   Faster convergence rates compared to standard Monte Carlo methods that use random points.
 *   Improved efficiency in various fields like financial modeling, computer graphics, and scientific simulation where uniform sampling is crucial.

 Finding point sets with the smallest possible star discrepancy for a given N and d is a challenging but important problem.
+Check out the [example](examples/star_discrepancy_2D/) given for a 2D point set with 16 points.

 ## Comparison to Known Optimal Point Sets